History of the Jews in Sweden: Reaction to 1838 decree

 During the latter half of the 19th century the few remaining disabilities of the Jews were removed.
 Under the law of October 26, 1860, they were granted the right to acquire real estate in rural communities, whereas they had previously been permitted to own property in the cities only.
 On January 20, 1863, another ordinance removed the prohibition against intermarriages between Jews and Christians, which were declared to be legal provided they were conducted by due ceremonies.
 A later ordinance (October 31, 1873) stipulated that the issue of marriages between members of the Swedish state church and Jews should be brought up in the Lutheran faith.
 If, however, a pact concerning the religion of their future children had been made in writing by the parents before their marriage, and submitted to the clergyman or other authority that performed the marriage ceremony, such agreement should remain valid.

 There were, of course, various privileges which the Jews, like any other non-Lutherans, could still not obtain as long as the then current constitution of the Swedish kingdom remained in force.
 Thus, they could not become members of the cabinet; nor could they, as judges or as members of committees, take part in discussions concerning religious questions.
 Otherwise they enjoyed the same rights and were subject to the same duties as the Swedish citizens of the Lutheran faith.

 According to the statistics of 1890 there were in the entire kingdom of Sweden 3,402 Jews.
 Since then, however, their number has been considerably augmented, and in 1905 the Jewish Encyclopedia placed the Jewish population at a "conservative estimate" of 4,000.

 20th century

 An act that granted Jews equality before the law was passed in the Swedish Riksdag in 1910.

 Between 1850 and 1920, there was a large wave of Ashkenazic immigration to Sweden from Russia and Poland, and by 1920, the Jewish population of Sweden had grown to 6,500.
-After World War I, Jewish immigration was regulated, though small groups of German, Czech, and Austrian origin were allowed to come to Sweden.
+After World War I, Jewish immigration was regulated, though small groups of German, Danish, Czech, and Austrian Jewish origin were allowed to come to Sweden.